feomike/feomike.github.com/_posts/2013-10-01-furlough-day-1.md

+---
+layout: posts
+title: what i did on my first furlough day
+desc: yesterday was my first day of furlough in the 2013 government shutdown. during the day i did the following things; watched as my wife go off to work before me for the first time in a long long time;
+permalink: /post/first-furlough-day.html
+shortdesc: yesterday was my first day of furlough in the 2013 government shutdown. during the day i did the following things
+---

 what i did on my first furlough day

 yesterday was my first day of furlough in the 2013 government shutdown. during the day i did the following things;